 - Financial Loss: If your TikTok influencer career causes you financial loss that is outside of your control, the IRS will usually view it as a business.

-- Record Tracking: If you keep track of your income and expenses, your TikTok account is likely a business.
+- Record Tracking: If you keep track of your income and expenses, your TikTok account is likely considered a business.

 This blog article is not intended to be the rendering of legal, accounting, tax advice or other professional services.
 Articles are based on current or proposed tax rules at the time they are written and older posts are not updated for tax rule changes.
 We expressly disclaim all liability in regard to actions taken or not taken based on the contents of this blog as well as the use or interpretation of this information.
 Information provided on this website is not all-inclusive and such information should not be relied upon as being all-inclusive.